 We are committed to maintaining a diverse and inclusive Board.
-We appointed our sixth consecutive director who meets our diversity criteria to our Board in 2022.
-In the past ten years, we have appointed nine independent directors, eight of whom meet our diversity criteria.
+We appointed our eighth consecutive director who meets our diversity criteria in 2023.
+In the past five years, we have appointed five independent directors, all of whom meet our diversity criteria.

-Of the 13 directors standing for election, three are men who are racially or ethnically diverse and four are women.
-Daniel S. Glaser, the Company's President and Chief Executive Officer, is a member of the 30% Club, a global campaign to increase gender diversity at board and senior management levels.
-As of our 2022 annual meeting, we expect more than 30% of our Board to be women.
+Of the 14 directors standing for election, four are men who are racially or ethnically diverse and five are women.
+As of our 2023 annual meeting, we expect 36% of the Board to be women.

-Our Governance Guidelines specify that the gender, racial, ethnic and cultural diversity of each potential director candidate be considered by the Board.
-In its recruitment process, the Directors and Governance Committee and the Board seek to reflect gender, race, ethnic and cultural diversity in the pool of director candidates.
-Further, our Governance Guidelines provide that, to the extent that a search firm is retained to identify external candidates for Board membership, the Board will instruct the search firm to reflect gender, race, ethnic and cultural diversity in the initial pool of candidates.
-The Directors and Governance Committee and the Board also consider gender, race, ethnic and cultural diversity in the director nomination process.
+Our Governance Guidelines specify that the gender, racial and ethnic diversity of each potential director candidate be considered by the Board.
+In its recruitment process, the Directors and Governance Committee and the Board seek to reflect gender, race and ethnic diversity in the pool of director candidates.
+Further, our Governance Guidelines provide that, to the extent that a search firm is retained to identify external candidates for Board membership, the Board will instruct the search firm to reflect gender, race and ethnic diversity in the initial pool of candidates.
+The Directors and Governance Committee and the Board also consider gender, race and ethnic diversity in the director nomination process.